 - Over-the-counter or prescription medication errors

 - Railroad accidents

-Under some circumstances, the victim passes away when they are receiving treatment for their injuries.
+Under some circumstances, a victim passes away while receiving treatment for their injuries.
 If that is the case, the victim’s estate might be able to receive compensation to cover medical expenses.
 Our legal professionals assist families suffering the loss of a loved one due to injuries resulting from another party’s negligence.